Follow TV Tropes

 • Downer Beginning: The play begins with Mikazuki Munechika speaking with and witnessing the executions of Aterui and Iwagu no More, before sadly singing "Hana no Utena" while standing atop a mountain of Aterui's slaughtered soldiers.

-• Easily Forgiven: No one really acknowledges Tsurumaru's beating up Suishinshi to bait Mikazuki into coming out; it's just all brushed aside after the fact.
+• Easily Forgiven: Suishinshi doesn't hold a grudge over Tsurumaru attacking him to bait Mikazuki into confronting him.
+It's all brushed aside after the fact.

 • Empathic Environment: The wind can be heard gradually picking up as Tsurumaru beats up Suinshinshi in an effort to lure Mikazuki into a direct confrontation with him, indicating Mikazuki getting closer to them but also that he's fucking pissed.